mauro-andre/CuboMX/README.md

 }
 ```

+#### State vs. DOM Actions (`setProperty` vs. `setAttribute`)

+When you need to modify an element that is controlled by a reactive binding (e.g., `:company-id="companyId"`), it is crucial to **change the component's state**, not the DOM attribute directly.

+-   **`setAttribute`**: Changes the DOM directly.
+This is fine for elements that are not under reactive control, but can be undone by a reactive binding, as the component's state is still the source of truth.
+-   **`setProperty`**: Changes the component's state directly.
+This is the **recommended** approach for interacting with reactive components.
+By changing the state, CuboMX's reactivity system will automatically and correctly update the DOM, avoiding race conditions.

 **Available Actions:**

+-   `{ action: 'setProperty', property: 'componentName.propertyName', value: 'new-value' }`: Directly sets a property on a component's state.
+The `property` key uses dot notation to specify the target component (or store, or `mx-ref` instance) and the property to change.
+This is the preferred way to update state from the server.
 -   `{ action: 'addClass', selector: '#el', class: 'new-class' }`
 -   `{ action: 'removeClass', selector: '#el', class: 'old-class' }`
 -   `{ action: 'setAttribute', selector: 'input', attribute: 'disabled', value: '' }`